 Know the basics of how your house will be handled in a divorce

 Can you stay in the house after a divorce?
-It’s all about the numbers
+It's all about the numbers.

 One area where the sentimental value of the house needs to be set aside in favor of a pure dollars and cents analysis is whether or not you can afford to remain in the home after the divorce.
 I see the need for this sort of analysis pretty often when we represent mothers in divorce cases.
 It may be your first instinct to want to remain in your family house after the divorce to maintain some degree of stability and consistency for your child.
-Your kids may be begging you to stay in the house so they can attend the same school and have the same friends nearby.
+Your kids may be begging you to stay in the place so they can attend the same school and have the same friends nearby.
 However, you need to give your checkbook a hard look to determine if this is feasible or in your best interests.

-The fact is that if you cannot afford to pay the mortgage to your home with only your income then you should not attempt to negotiate to remain in the house.
+The fact is that if you cannot afford to pay the mortgage to your home with only your income, then you should not attempt to negotiate to remain in the house.
 If you are not working currently but believe that you can find a job right after the divorce, you should not attempt to negotiate to remain in the house.
 Do not assume that everything will work out for you from a financial perspective.
-Do not rely upon court orders that “assure” you child support and/or spousal maintenance will be paid.
+Do not rely upon court orders that "assure" you child support and spousal maintenance will be paid.
 Those are not givens, unfortunately.

 This means you need to do a realistic assessment of your finances to see if you can remain in the house.
-That means paying the mortgage, insurance, taxes and upkeep costs on your own.
+That means paying the mortgage, insurance, taxes, and upkeep costs on your own.
 Do not assume anything regarding your future income or the availability of support from your ex-spouse.
 You may be best served to pull your share of the equity out, pay bills or any debts, and then rent for some time until you can figure out what is best for you and your children.
 It may not feel good to do this at the moment, but ultimately it can be what is best for you and your family.